 Herein you will find the things I can’t live without in my kitchen.
-None of the links below are affiliate links for the sole reason that I believe in shopping around for the best deal.
-The links provided will, in most cases, give you the brand I own (if it is available still) and you can go from there.
+The links provided will, in most cases, give you the brand I own (if it is available still); the only affiliate links are those from Amazon if I’ve actually ordered the product from there.
 If you don’t see something on the list and you are curious if I have a brand preference or own it, leave a comment and ask.
 Usually if it’s not listed on here it is because I don’t have a great recommendation to give you.

-1. Since I’ve started making all of our own bread, these perfectly-sized Bread Bags have been a lifesaver instead of me trying to stuff a whole loaf of bread in a too-small bag.
+1. These perfectly-sized Bread Bags have been a lifesaver instead of me trying to stuff a whole loaf of bread in a too-small bag.
 Love them, love them, love them.
 I buy them from King Arthur Flour but you may be able to find the equivalent size elsewhere.

 2. These are my favorite bread pans from Chicago Metallic because they don’t over-darken the crust while baking and the bread slides right out after I lightly grease the pans.
 The folded metal is a little annoying because I have to make sure I really dry it out so it doesn’t rust, but even with that quirk, I love these babies.
 I use the 1-pound, 8 1/2-inch by 4 1/2-inch pans.

 3. My favorite circle and square baking pans come from Wilton.
 I prefer the 9-inch round pans and the 8-inch square pans.
 They are durable and great quality and pretty reasonably priced, if you ask me.